poseiso/posei-site/content/en/poems/over-it/index.md

 for showing me the peak of our possibility,
 when nothing else mattered.

-But even having said all this…
-if I am forced to look back,
+But even having said all this... if I am forced to look back,
 it still stings.

 Perhaps I will never truly be over it.
-Or perhaps…
+Or perhaps...
 this sting is not a wound,
 but my very soul refusing to let go
 of a fire that once defined it.